 When a liquid is in contact with an inert solid phase, the liquid "wets" the surface.
 Liquid molecules at the solid-liquid interface are now in a different environment than the ones that are either in the bulk or at the exposed surface.
 Those molecules feel two kinds of forces: cohesive forces acting between like molecules and adhesive forces acting between different molecules.
-The balance between cohesive and adhesive forces determines the wetting properties of the surface (Fig. 9).
-When the cohesive forces of water can be counterbalanced by the adhesive forces of the substrate, a liquid droplet tends to spreads over the surface.
-When the cohesive forces of water are stronger than the adhesive forces of the substrate, the droplet tries to avoid the surface, keeping its spherical shape and reducing the surface tension.

 Figure 8: The wetting behavior of a water droplet depends on the surface characteristics.
 Over a hydrophilic surface, the water droplet spreads.
 Over a hydrophobic surface, it tries to avoid contact and forms a bubble.
-This figure was created from the trajectories associated with Fig. 11.
+This figure was created from the trajectories associated with Fig. 10.